Sources: 19 Austin police officers indicted over protests

 Austin Chief of Police Joseph Chacon, who took the job after Manley left, said he respects the grand jury process but was “extremely disappointed” to hear the district attorney announce anticipated indictments of his officers.

-Chacon stressed that his command staff had prepared officers to face hundreds of people when thousands actually showed up to protests that he said were at times “righteous and violent.”
+Chacon stressed that his command staff had prepared officers to face hundreds of people when thousands actually showed up to protests that he said were at times “riotous and violent.”

 “I am not aware of any conduct, that given the circumstances that the officers were working under, would rise to the level of a criminal violation by these officers,” Chacon said.

-Note: This story has been updated to correct the spelling of the Austin Police Association president’s name to Ken Casaday.
-It also corrects Austin Police Chief Joseph Chacon calling the protests at time “riotous.”‘